 The funds donated through Conserve.org pay for the acreage.
 The costs for long-term management, whether that be legal, ranger patrols, removal of fencing or structures and so on, is donated by the partner organization or foundation grants.
 We engage locations that have pre-arranged management structures, and this management often varies based on the location.
 We conserve locations which are primarily intended for reproduction of species.
 The links for the local organization that we have partnered with for each location describes their specific management approach; please refer to the About This Land page for more information on the purchase history of the acreage.

 Conserve.org supports land conservation.
 All funds go to the purchase of acreage.
 Funds for this website are provided by external donation.
-Thank you to Patagonia, for supporting the design development, Catchafire for connecting us with our designer Vaidas, and Google Non-Profit for providing a street-view camera loan.
+Thank you to Patagonia, for supporting early development, to the entire team at Earthrise, especially to Stephen and Dan for their design direction, and to Google Non-Profit for providing a street-view camera loan.